catseye/Tamsin/README.markdown

 Tamsin is a language somewhere between a programming language and a meta-language (a language for defining languages.)
-It also has some characteristics reminiscent of unix shell programming and Scheme.
+It also has some characteristics reminiscent of unix shell programming and Erlang.
 (And Squishy2K.
 And Chomsky Level 0 grammars.
 And dioids.
 And...)

 Basically, every time I see someone use a compiler-compiler like `yacc`